An efficient Fisher-scoring algorithm for fitting latent class models with individual covariates: Abstract

 \section{Abstract}

-For latent class models where the class weights depend on individual covariates, we derive a simple expression for computing the score vector and a convenient hybrid between the observed and the expected information matrices which is always positive definite.
-These ingredients, combined with a maximization algorithm based on line search, provides an efficient tool for maximum likelihood estimation.
-In particular, the proposed algorithm is such that the log-likelihood never decreases from one step to the next and the choice of starting values is not crucial for reaching a local maximum.
-We show how the same algorithm may be used for numerical investigation of the effect of model mispecifications.
+We describe a modified Fisher scoring algorithm for fitting a wide variety of latent class models where the class weights and the conditional distributions of the responses may depend on continuous covariates through a multinomial logit model.
+We derive a simple expression for the score vector, which can be computed efficiently, together with the empirical information matrix, which we show to be an unbiased estimate of both the observed and the expected information matrices.
+The proposed Fisher scoring algorithm uses the empirical information matrix to update the step direction while the step length is determined by a line search routine which ensures that the likelihood never decreases from one step to the next.
+The new algorithm converges rather quickly for any choice of starting values as long as they are far away from the boundary of the parameter space.
+A convenient expression for the observed information matrix is also derived.
 An application to education transmission is used as an illustration.